 "This?" his fingers combed through his blast-swept hair.
-"I was testing an experimental spell that I learned from Colonel Rudel of the Dawn Sky Knights Phantom, back while he was recuperating in Nordkreuz.
+"I was testing an experimental spell that I learned from Colonel Rudel back in Nordkreuz.
 It was much more powerful than I had thought and overpowered the containment barriers; killed a patch of trees and gave me some burns, but nothing terrible."

 Kaede thought back to the thunderous explosion that jolted her awake in the familiar pocket.
 That must have been him.

 Given the sharp intake of dread and dismay she felt back then, Pascal was definitely playing down the accident.

 Meanwhile, the Princess shook her head with disapproval:

 "Don't take shortcuts with spell experimentation!
 Plenty of people have died from that!
 And shouldn't you wait until you're in a more familiar area?
 There's no telling if a region's magical properties might interfere with spells, and Ceredigion's forests are ancient."

 "Should I wait?
 Yes.
 But we no longer have the leisure of time," Pascal's tone was dead serious.
 "I know it is dangerous, but this is a spell with great potential, and I want it available for the next battle, just in case."

 "Just be careful.
 You won't help anyone by getting yourself killed in an accident."

 Taking his nod as acknowledgment, the Princess soon turned her attention to the familiar.